department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

      1. Should I include conditions that aren't presumptive?
      1. Might the list of presumptive conditions change in the future?
      1. Could I lose my current disability rating and compensation if I file a Supplemental Claim?
 Should I wait before applying?
-     1. How to handle CRSC and PACT benefits together
+     1. How to handle CRSC and PACT benefits together?

 ### For the wizard design and functionality
 9. Consider where to share this finding *(Design System team?)*: Three participants read the jump links at the top of the results page as CTA's.